Generation

 Authorization Middleware

-Generated API endpoints include team-based authorization by default when useTeamUtility: true:
+Generated API endpoints include team-based authorization by default:

 // Generated: server/api/teams/[id]/products/index.get.ts